• Menu

 1K Shares

-Heading on a trip to the zoo or just love animals?
-Grab some fun animal activities for your centers like these Jungle Animal Counting Puzzles.
+Heading to the zoo or do you just love animals?
+Grab some fun animal-themed activities for your centers like these free Jungle Animal Counting Puzzles!
 Your kids will adore the cute jungle animal numbers, but what really makes these puzzles great is that they have counting dots, number words, and numerals.
-This allows the kids to see each number in three different forms.
+This allows the kids to see each number in three different forms!

-*Pair with our Subitizing Centers & Activities for Pre-K/Kindergarten!
+*Pair with our Subitizing Centers and Activities for Pre-K & Kindergarten!

 These free jungle animal counting puzzles are perfect for preschoolers and kindergarteners to practice counting and recognizing numbers to 10!